Jill Abbott: Relationships

+Jill's relationship with John Abbott began when Deborah Adair (pictured) was portraying the role of Jill.

 Walton said that "Jill is attracted to powerful men" but is a "bossy little lady" who isn't going to "buckle under" to them.
 She romanced many of Katherine's husbands, including Rex Sterling (Quinn Redeker).
 Walton said that their romance was "great" but "he only fell in love with her because the real Katherine had been spirited away and a fake Katherine was in her place".
 Walton described Jill's romance Sean Bridges (David Lee Russek), who was a young web designer, as a "boy toy".
-Jill is known for infidelity, Nekeeta Borden of Zap2it noted that she has slept with Katherine's husbands and had an affair with Jack Abbott (Peter Bergman) while she was married to his own father, John Abbott (Jerry Doulgas).
+Jill is known for infidelity, Nekeeta Borden of Zap2it noted that she has had sex with Katherine's husbands and had an affair with Jack Abbott (Peter Bergman) while she was married to his own father, John Abbott (Jerry Doulgas).
 Former head writer Kay Alden called her affair with Jack "massive" and it was "devastating to both of them" when it broke up her marriage to John.
 Lydna Hirsch of Sun Sentinel noted that after the affair, John threw Jack out of the house and divorced Jill; he forgave them years later but it took "Jack being paralyzed and Jill dealing with the death of her son Philip to get him to come around".
 Several years later, Walton said that John was one of the character's "best matches" because "Jill had a real love and respect for him – I just don't think she had the physical passion for him so she got restless."
 Of her relationship with ex-con Larry Warton (Shark Fralick), Walton said: "Larry Warton was hilarious; he was really, really fun.
 I loved doing that, because that was almost all comedy, all the time."

 After years of not having a relationship, Jill has a brief romance with district attorney William Bardwell (Ted Shackelford) in 2007, which ends when Gloria Abbott (Judith Chapman) schemes to have him for herself.
 She later has a relationship with businessman Ji Min Kim (Eric Steinberg), who became her fiancé, however, he was murdered before they were able to marry.
 Jill's most recent relationship was with Cane Ashby's (Daniel Goddard) father, Colin Atkinson (Tristan Rogers).
 He had a criminal past, angering Katherine, who was protective of Jill.
 Allison Waldman of AOL TV wrote: "Is he sincere, or is Colin just using Jill to get to Cane?"
 Jill accepted his "insane marriage offer" and considered eloping.
 Walton said that Colin was a "good match" for Jill and she hoped that she could "reform" him.
 Amid everyone telling Jill that she should stay away from Colin, Walton said: "She's only seeing the good in him.
 I really believe there's a real love between those two, and we're playing it like there is."
 Their marriage was later declared invalid after Genevieve Atkinson (Genie Francis) revealed that she and Colin were still married.